-If you are attending Adobe Summit, you can learn more about App Builder in our sessions and labs:
+If you weren’t able to attend Adobe Summit, you can learn more about App Builder through the on-demand recordings of the sessions and labs.

-- Oleksandr Lyzun will be presenting an innovative App Builder service he and his team have built for Adobe Commerce at Adobe Commerce Rockstar.
+Oleksandr Lyzun presented an innovative App Builder service he and his team built for Adobe Commerce at Adobe Commerce Rockstar.

-- Surya Lamech & Nishant Kapoor will be hosting a session on App Builder and Composable Commerce.
+Surya Lamech and Nishant Kapoor hosted a session on App Builder and Composable Commerce.